samyipsh/tp/docs/UserGuide.md

 ### Adding a person: `add`

 Adds a person to the list of contacts.
+You cannot add duplicate person in the contact book.

 Format: `add n/NAME [p/PHONE_NUMBER] [e/EMAIL] [g/GITHUB_USERNAME] [l/LINKEDIN] [d/DETAIL] [t/TAG]…​`